Work, Energy, and Power notes

 Key Properties of Work

-- Scalar Quantity: Work is a scalar quantity, meaning it has magnitude but no direction.
+- Scalar Quantity: Work is scalar, meaning it has magnitude but no direction, unlike force or displacement which are vectors.

-- Positive Work: Occurs when the force component is in the same direction as the displacement.
+- Positive Work: Occurs when the applied force component is in the same direction as the displacement (e.g., pushing a cart forward).

-- Negative Work: Occurs when the force component opposes the displacement.
+- Negative Work: Happens when the force opposes displacement, such as friction acting on a sliding object.

 Lifting an Object

-When lifting a 5 kg object 2 meters against gravity:
+When lifting a 5 kg object 2 meters against gravity, the work done can be calculated as:

 Pushing a Box

-When pushing a box with 20 N force for 3 meters at an angle of 30°:
+Suppose you push a box with a 20 N force for 3 meters at an angle of 30°:

 Important: Work is only done when there is both a force and a displacement in the direction of that force.
-A force that doesn’t move an object does no work, regardless of how strong the force is.
+This principle is crucial in physics and helps us distinguish between apparent effort and actual mechanical work.

 Energy: The Capacity to Do Work